DiffugientDev/wdl_project/README.md

 - Improve communication: Understand how you relate to others and adapt your communication style accordingly.
 - Make informed decisions: Align your choices with your personality preferences for greater satisfaction and fulfillment.

-**Privacy and Confidentiality:**

-Your privacy is important to us.
-Rest assured that all information provided during the test is kept confidential and will not be shared with any third parties.
-We adhere to strict privacy policies to ensure the security of your data.

 **Get Started:**

 Ready to uncover more about your personality?
-Take the test now and embark on a journey of self-discovery!
+Take the test now and embark on a journey of self-discovery

-If you have any questions or feedback, feel free to reach out to us via the contact information provided on our website.

-Thank you for choosing our Personality Test Website.
-We look forward to helping you better understand yourself!
+**Note**
+Before starting the test, you must be on a local server port: 8000 located in the directory of the folder containing all files, since all files' links are on that port.
+This drawback will certainly be modified in the future.
+Here's how you can create a local server at port 8000:
+1. Using Python:
+   If you have Python installed, you can quickly create a local server, by navigating to the directory in command prompt and entering the command:
+             python3 -m http.server 8000
+2. Using Node.js
+   If you use Node.js, you can create a local server using the http-server package:
+        i.
+First install the http-server package
+             npm install -g http-server
+       ii.
+Then navigate to the directory and run: http-server -p 8000
+3. Using PHP
+  If you have PHP installed you can use its built in server:
+            php -S localhost:8000
+4. Using Ruby'
+   If you have Ruby installed you can use its built in server:
+           ruby -run -e httpd . -p 8000